 3D spin photography is when a product is photographed 360 degrees on multiple planes (2 or 3 rows).
 3D spin photography means the camera moves up and over a product, in addition to capturing a comprehensive 360 view around a product.
 On a webpage, these spins can be moved left and right as well as up and down.
 This is helpful for most products, specifically if an object has information or visual interest on the sides and the top.
 We often recommend using 3D photography to give your customers the most lifelike impression of the product — as if they are holding it in the store.

 For the automotive aftermarket industry, the clean and simplistic functionality of 3D photography emphasizes product details and enables consumers to clearly see the product information.
 This will ensure the buyer purchases the right part, the first time, every time.

 Animation is used to show how customers would interact with a product that has multiple pieces, as if they were touching or moving it in person.
 It is created by using the different features of a product during the photography process, such as opening a drawer or adding an accessory, partially through a row of images or on a separate row entirely.
 Animation isn’t just limited to one movement either.
 Products can open and close, expand and condense, or configure and dismantle.
 There are infinite ways to use animation to highlight the details and features that complete a product’s story.

 We’ve had countless products come through the 1WorldSync studio doors that were perfect for 3D animated spin.
-Here are two of our favorites:
+Here is one of our favorites: